 Notice the key word here?
-It’s not drawing, draw, design, or sketch, it’s communicate.
+It’s not drawing, draw, design, or sketch, it communicates.
 A good sketch communicates an idea clearly and succinctly.

 Sketching is also one part of the design process that makes up a successful design.
 Strong understanding in proportions, colors, and manufacturing processes are other important elements that can make or break a design.
 So don’t despair if your sketching ability, at this time, is not up to par, as you will have a chance to refine it in the downstream design process.

-Before we go on lets take a look at the different kinds of sketches so as to not confuse yourself when you go crazy over somebody’s apparently great work.
+Before we go on let us take a look at the different kinds of sketches so as to not confuse yourself when you go crazy over somebody’s apparently great work.

 Thumbnail or Napkin sketch

-A thumbnail sketch is a very basic sketch that has an almost child like quality to it.
+A thumbnail sketch is a very basic sketch that has an almost childlike quality to it.
 This type of sketch is mainly about getting your ideas down on paper as quickly as possible without too much care about proportions and beauty.
-Its often pretty rough focusing only on the key “big” idea.
+It is often pretty rough focusing only on the key “big” idea.
 Thumbnails sketches are often the most frequently used sketch technique used to communicate ideas.

 You can learn more about the importance of thumbnail sketches here at Steelcase’s 360 E-Zine.

 Emotional sketches are the main source of what I like to call “sketch discouragement”!
-These are the sketches people go ga-ga over and a main source of a designer’s spine tingling sensation as well as frustration.
-Also called Inspirational sketches, such sketches are often use to set the tone of a design, brand language or product range.
+These are the sketches people go ga-ga over and the main source of a designer’s spine-tingling sensation as well as frustration.
+Also called Inspirational sketches, such sketches are often used to set the tone of a design, brand language or product range.

 Emotional sketches are also very difficult to do.
 Simply because an emotional sketch is extremely form orientated, and used as a means to communicate emotion.
 Hence the designers who create emotional or inspirational sketches are often called “form monsters” and have the uncanny ability to turn an emotion or expression keyword into a line, form or silhouette.

 Carl does probably some of the best informational sketches I have seen.
-Waaay better then mine!
+Waaay better than mine!
 Source

 There are a lot of tangent lines, exploded views, transparent layering, a little color here and there, but all in all you can easily tell almost right away what is going on.

 Right now so how do we do it?
-How to we get to the level we are satisfied with?
+How do we get to the level we are satisfied with?
 Or how do we just improve our sketching ability?

 No gentle reader I will not leave you high and dry!
 Tomorrow, in part 2, I will list 10 tips that has helped me improve my sketching ability!
 So do stay tuned and please keep in touch!